imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 		<items>namTeam</items>
 	</item>

-The evntId defines the workflow event to be processed on the matching subprocess instance.
-The tag 'items' defines the list of attributes to be added or updated from the origin process into the new subprocess.
+The _task_ tag defines the matching sub-process instance.
+The sub-process instance will be processed by the EvenID defined by the tag _event_.
-Subprocesses and the origin process are connected to each other.
-The subprocess will contain the $UniqueID of the origin process stored in the property $uniqueidRef.
-The origin process will contain a link to the subprocess stored in the property txtworkitemRef.

 ### Regular Expressions
-The definition accepts regular expressions to filter a subset of existing process instances.
+The matching algorithm for a sub-process instance accepts also regular expressions.
 See the following example:

 	<item name="subprocess_update">
 		<modelversion>(^1.0)|(^2.0)</modelversion>